 Sleeps Five – Three Bedrooms – Two Bathrooms

-This pretty stone cottage is located in the small hamlet of Primelin only 300m away from the coastal path and pebble beach, and within walking distance of a sheltered sandy beach.
-The area is famous for its unspoilt, natural coastal scenery with beautiful beaches and stunning coastal walks.
+This pretty stone cottage is located in the small hamlet of Primelin only 300m away from the coastal path and pebble beach, and within walking distance of the sheltered sandy beach of Anse du Loch with its bar and creperie and restaurant.
+The area is famous for its unspoilt, natural coastal scenery with some of the areas most beautiful beaches and stunning coastal walks.
 With nearby amenities this is the ideal base for a self catering holiday in this beautiful unspoilt part of Brittany.
 The Cap Sizun, from the Pointe du Raz to the Pointe du Van, has been labelled as one of the top 10 ‘Grand Sites’ in France, which is an accolade of the highest ranking for this exceptional natural environment.

 Please see more guest comments for Ty Bili